baldurk/renderdoc/docs/window/settings_window.rst

 Here you can configure external tools that disassemble binary SPIR-V into a human-readable representation.

-Some built-in tools are supported such as SPIRV-Cross and spirv-dis, for these tools if they can be autodetected they will already be present, and they may be distributed with RenderDoc builds in case a version isn't installed on the system.
+Some built-in tools are supported such as SPIRV-Cross and spirv-dis, for these tools if they can be auto-detected they will already be present, and they may be distributed with RenderDoc builds in case a version isn't installed on the system.

 Other custom tools can be configured, but for those the command line arguments must be configured.
 The command line arguments will have ``{spv_bin}`` replaced with the full path to the binary SPIR-V file, and ``{spv_disasm}`` with the path of where the human-readable output must be written to.